Laugh & Splash

 What’s Your Style

 Everyone should have the opportunity to let loose and dance in whatever way the music moves them, regardless of musical taste, dance style or ability.
-The City of Regina is pleased to offer three inclusive movement and dance classes in partnership with Listen to Dis’, Saskatchewan’s only disability-led disability arts organization.
+The City of Regina is pleased to offer this inclusive dance class in partnership with Astonished!
+It is open to everyone, and adapted to meet the needs of individuals experiencing disability.
+Instruction will be based on a variety of dance culture, which emphasizes enthusiasm, camaraderie and smiles!

 What's Your Style Kids (ages 4 to 10)